-- How easy is it for a threat agent to determine that the control is missing
+- How easy is it for a threat agent to determine that a control to protect against the vulnerability is missing

-- How easy is it for a threat agent to exploit the fact that the control is missing
+- How easy is it for a threat agent to exploit a vulnerability in the service when that control is missing

 - Are there current ongoing attacks on other services which are protected by this security control